Netflix pays USD 59 million to settle tax dispute in Italy | Entertainment

 - Italy

-Netflix has agreed to pay more than 55.8 million euros (USD 59 million) and set up a legal entity in Italy to settle a tax dispute, Milan prosecutors said on Friday.
+Netflix has agreed to pay more than 55.8 million euros (USD 59 million) to settle a tax dispute, Milan prosecutors said Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)